 U.S. Debt Default Causes and Consequences

-In October 2013, Congress threatened to not raise the debt ceiling unless the president cut back spending on Obamacare, Medicare, and Medicaid.
+In October 2013, Congress threatened to stop raising the debt ceiling unless the president cut back spending on Obamacare, Medicare, and Medicaid.
 At the last minute, Congress agreed to raise the debt ceiling, but the damage was done.
-During the three weeks while Congress debated, investors seriously wondered whether the United States would actually default on its debt.
+During the three weeks that Congress debated, investors seriously wondered whether the United States would actually default on its debt.

 America has never defaulted on its debt.
 The consequences are unthinkably dire.
 But this was the second time in two years that House Republicans resisted raising the debt ceiling.
-Therefore, the consequences of a debt default may become all too real in the very near future.
+The consequences of a debt default may become all too real in the very near future.

 There are two scenarios under which the United States would default on its debt.
 This first would happen if Congress didn't raise the debt ceiling.
 Former Treasury Secretary Tim Geithner, in a 2011 letter to Congress, outlined what would happen:

-- Interest rates would rise, since "Treasuries represent the benchmark borrowing rate" for all other bonds.
-This means increased costs for corporations, state and local government, mortgages and consumer loans.
+- Interest rates would rise, since "Treasurys represent the benchmark borrowing rate" for all other bonds.
+This means increased costs for corporations, state and local government, mortgages, and consumer loans.

-- The dollar would drop, as foreign investors fled the "safe-haven status" of Treasuries.
+- The dollar would drop, as foreign investors fled the "safe-haven status" of Treasurys.
 The dollar would lose its status as a global world currency.
 This would have the most disastrous long-term effects.

-The second scenario would occur if the U.S. government simply decided that its debt was too high, and simply stopped paying interest on Treasury bills, notes and bonds.
+The second scenario would occur if the U.S. government simply decided that its debt was too high and it stopped paying interest on Treasury bills, notes, and bonds.
 In that case, the value of Treasurys on the secondary market would plummet.
 Anyone trying to sell a Treasury would have to deeply discount it.
 The federal government could no longer sell Treasurys in its auctions, so the government would no longer be able to borrow to pay its bills.
 In other words, any default on Treasurys would have the same impact as one resulting from a debt ceiling crisis.

 Even the Threat of a Debt Default Is Bad

-Even if investors only think the U.S. could default, the consequences could be nearly as bad as an actual default.
-That's because U.S. debt is seen worldwide as the safest investment anywhere.
+Even if investors only think the United States could default, the consequences could be almost as bad as an actual default.
+U.S. debt is seen worldwide as the safest investment anywhere.
 Most investors look at Treasurys as if they were 100 percent guaranteed by the U.S. government.
-Any threat of a default could cause debt ratings agencies, such as Moody's and Standard and Poor's, to lower the U.S. credit rating.
+Any threat of a default could cause debt rating agencies, such as Moody's and Standard and Poor's, to lower the U.S. credit rating.